Vask af dit bæreredskab

 DRYING

-When drying a silk carrier, follow the guidelines for drying wool and add that silk should always dry in the shade and never in direct sunlight.
+When drying a silk carrier, follow the guidelines for drying wool and add that silk should always dry in shade and never in direct sunlight.

 IRONING